martimgalvao/hearing_urban_change/README.md

   <img src="https://github.com/martimgalvao/hearing_urban_change/blob/main/month_plot_rent_noise_output/month_plot_rent_vs_noise10034.png" />
   <img src="https://github.com/martimgalvao/hearing_urban_change/blob/main/months_output/month_output_10457.png" />

-Another correlation was calculated based on average yearly data.
+The next step in the analysis takes the mean number of noise incident reports for each year and the mean observed rent index for each year and looks for any significant correlations between the two.

-After discarding zip codes with a p > 0.05 and r < 0.8, a list of 20 correlated zip codes remained.
+After discarding zip codes with a p > 0.05 and r < 0.8, a list of 20 correlated zip codes remains.

 A few examples: